 OVERVIEW: BOULDER RIDGE VILLAS AT DISNEY’S WILDERNESS LODGE FOR FIRST TIME VISITORS

 Most (but not all…) room options at Boulder Ridge Villas at Disney’s Wilderness Lodge (a Disney Vacation Club resort) are wonderful places for returning visitors to Walt Disney World to stay.

 For typical first-time visitors, I don’t recommend the Disney Vacation Club resorts.

-Among the Disney Vacation Club resorts, the Boulder Ridge Villas at Disney’s Wilderness Lodge ranks second overall for first-time visitors, bested by sister Wilderness Lodge Copper Creek Villas but specifics vary a bit by room type and family size.
+Among the Disney Vacation Club resorts, the Boulder Ridge Villas at Disney’s Wilderness Lodge ranks third overall for first-time visitors, bested by Studios in the Polynesian and sister Wilderness Lodge Copper Creek Villas but specifics vary a bit by room type and family size.

 THE DISNEY VACATION CLUB RESORTS